A slack clone in 5 lines of bash

 Surely, you think, this cannot do.
 What about authentication, access control, encryption, rich text, etc. ?

-does all that by leveraging SSH, UNIX's access control API, and UNIX's text-based modularity.
+suc does all that by leveraging SSH, UNIX's access control API, and UNIX's text-based modularity.

 3. Authentication

-process can only be launched by an authenticated user
+The suc process can only be launched by an authenticated user

-55: Usually done by calling usuc <some-channel>
+55: Usually done by calling usuc <some-channel> on the command line .

-contains no authentication code at all.
+Therefore, suc contains no authentication code at all.

-All the authentication stuff happens before suc
+All the authentication stuff happens before suc even starts.

 As with almost all UNIX servers nowadays,

-remote authentication is handled by ssh
+remote authentication is handled by ssh.

-Before granting them the ability to start suc
+Before granting them the ability to start suc, ssh requires users to prove their identity.

 This proof can take the form